Beef up your body composition

-Look Better Naked by Increasing Muscle Insulin Sensitivity
+Look Better Naked By Increasing Muscle Insulin Sensitivity

 Insulin sensitivity is crucial to body composition.
-Being insulin sensitive – as opposed to insulin resistant – will help you pack on the muscle and drop the fat.
+Being insulin sensitive – as opposed to insulin-resistant – will help you pack on the muscle and drop the fat.

 How’s that possible?

 Without going too much into the boring physiology, the insulin sensitivity of a structure or tissue refers to how it responds to insulin.
-If a tissue has a high degree of insulin sensitivity, it’ll respond easily to insulin so that only a small amount is needed to do the job.
+If the tissue has a high degree of insulin sensitivity, it’ll respond easily to insulin so that only a small amount is needed to do the job.
 It also means that if one tissue is more sensitive to insulin than another, it’ll respond to a greater degree.